-A dam is an artificial barrier that has the ability to impound water, wastewater or any liquid-borne material for the purpose of storage or control of water.13 Dam failure is a catastrophic type of failure characterized by a sudden, rapid and uncontrolled release of impounded water.13 stream crossing culvert is located where the roadway crosses over a stream channel and the culvert allows water to pass downstream Culverts are typically made of concrete, steel or aluminum and can have various cross-sectional shapes (i.e. oval, circular, arched or rectangular).
-The size of the culvert opening is calculated using location-specific data on the amount of precipitation, snow accumulation and the probability of hurricanes impacting the area.
-The primary function of a culvert is to prevent flooding during normal and extreme weather conditions and provide proper road and highway drainage.
-Culverts can fail and when failure occurs, it can be catastrophic.
-There are several reasons why culverts fail, including but not limited to5:
+A dam is an artificial barrier that has the ability to impound water, wastewater or any liquid-borne material for the purpose of storage or control of water.13 Dam failure is a catastrophic type of failure characterized by a sudden, rapid and uncontrolled release of impounded water.13 stream crossing culvert is located where the roadway crosses over a stream channel and the culvert allows water to pass downstream runoff management culvert is a strategically placed culvert to manage roadway runoff along, under and away from the roadway.
+Typically, these culverts are used to transport upland runoff that accumulated in ditches to the lower side of the roadway for disposal.

 There are also several culverts in Truro that could act like dams during flooding events.
-Therefore the Planning Team decided to profile culvert failure in the Truro Hazard Plan.
+Therefore the Planning Team decided to profile culvert failure in the Truro Hazard Mitigation Plan.
 The text below focuses on the definition of culverts and how they fail.